 She is the author of the classic Food Politics: How the Food Industry Influences Nutrition and Health, now in its third edition.
 In 2003, Food Politics won awards from the Association of American Publishers, the James Beard Foundation, and World Hunger Year.
 Her second book, Safe Food: The Politics of Food Safety won the Steinhardt School of Education’s Griffiths Research Award in 2004.

-Dr. Nestle’s new book is about how to advocate for healthier food and food systems, titled Soda Politics: Taking on Big Soda (and Winning) (Oxford University Press, October 2015).
+Dr. Nestle’s most recent book Soda Politics: Taking on Big Soda (and Winning) is the winner of the 2016 James Beard Award for Writing & Literature.
 Marion Nestle is Paulette Goddard Professor in the Department of Nutrition, Food Studies, and Public Health (the department she chaired from 1988-2003) and Professor of Sociology at New York University.
 She also holds an appointment as visiting professor in the Cornell Division of Nutritional Sciences.
 She was awarded an Honorary Doctor of Science degree from Transylvania University in Kentucky in 2012.
 Her degrees include a Ph.D. in molecular biology and an M.P.H. in public health nutrition, both from the University of California, Berkeley.

 Dr. Nestle has received many awards and honors, among them the Bard College Prison Initiative’s John Dewey Award for Distinguished Public Service (2010), the National Public Health Hero award from the University of California Berkeley School Of Public Health (2011), the James Beard Foundation Leadership Award (2013), and the Innovator of the Year Award from the United States Healthful Food Council (2014)..